 How should I plan my presentation?

-Do I get free registration for speaking?
+Do I get free or discounted registration for speaking?

 Does NESEA cover travel expenses?